 Call 01689 88 77 10 to self-refer, or ask at Reception.

 Did you know that we are a teaching practice for GPs?
-Please see the page entitled Our Services for more details of the work that Dr Ravi does with New GP Registrars and the training Dr Sharif gave undergraduate students from Kings College Hospital, when in practice.
+Please see the page entitled Our Services for more details of the work that Dr Ravi does with New GP Registrars and when Dr Sharif was in practice he taught undergraduate medical students from Kings College Hospital.